 RAMS software in the UK has split into three rough camps.
-At the top, enterprise compliance platforms like HandsHQ and Evalu-8 serve mid-to-large contractors with dedicated H&S staff — powerful, but typically sold through sales calls and priced to match.
+HandsHQ spans individual RAMS subscriptions through to larger team plans, with its strongest differentiation in formal RAMS governance for organisations with dedicated H&S functions.
+Evalu-8 is a broader enterprise compliance platform for larger H&S operations.
 In the middle, template libraries like RAMS Pro and AI-first tools like swiftRMS offer faster document generation for RAMS, COSHH, and related safety paperwork.
 Low-cost RAMS apps like Fast RAMS focus tightly on mobile RAMS creation.
 Template libraries like RAMs App offer access to pre-built documents you then edit yourself.
 At the bottom, pay-per-document tools like RapidRAMS charge per document created - cheap for one-offs, expensive at volume.

 Sitting alongside these are broader platforms that solve a different problem: Procore for project management and SafetyCulture for inspections.
 Neither actually produces your CDM document set - you'll still need something to create the RAMS, CPP, and COSHH documents your client is asking for.